 Preferential and Free Trade Agreements (FTA's)

-More details can be found on the EU Market Access Database website:
+More details can be found on the EU Market Access Database website: http://madb.europa.eu.

 Export Training Services launch a new "Health-Check" service

 These are just some of the reasons that Export Training Services developed its "Health-Check" service.
-The service normally involves a one or two-day site visit where we conduct a "gap analysis”.
-This will highlight where you are as a business in terms of export/import procedures, compliance, knowledge levels, systems in relation to where we would normally see a "best practice" company.
-Consideration will always be made on the size, volume, available resources and type of the business audited as any recommendations made will need to be commensurate to the business as it stands.
-Then we make recommendations on how you can "bridge the gap" to be truly “best practice” in the administration of your international business.
+The service normally involves a one or two-day site visit, where we conduct a "gap analysis" This will highlight where the business is in terms of export/import procedures, compliance, knowledge levels and systems in relation to where we would expect see a "best practice" company.
+Consideration will always be made on the size, volume, available resources and type of the business audited, as any recommendations made will need to be commensurate to the business as it stands.
+Export Training Services will then make some recommendations on how you can "bridge the gap" to be truly best practice in the administration of your international business.